Intro | 1st layer |

 bother of always checking the order with the center pieces of the second layer.

-For example the order on my cube is red, yellow, orange, green :
+For example the order on my cube is red, blue, orange, green :

 When you have placed all the cubes of the first 2 layers except the last corner-cube of the first layer and